 - Make the simple syrup: Boil the water and sugar in a small saucepan, simmering until the sugar dissolves.
 Let it cool completely and then whisk in the rosewater.

 - Make the mascarpone cream: With a mixer, beat together the mascarpone cheese, sugar, salt, and rosewater until smooth and creamy.
 Swap the paddle attachment for the whisk.
 With the mixer on low, add the cream and slowly raise the speed until it whips up into a thick and creamy mixture that forms into firm peaks.

-- Stack the cakes: Drizzle one side of each heart-shaped cake with a tablespoon of the rosewater syrup.
+- Stack the cake: Drizzle one side of each heart shaped cake with a tablespoon of the rosewater syrup.
 Gently spread the mascarpone filling onto one side of the cake and stack another on top of the cream filling (make sure you stack it so the sides with syrup are together).
+Repeat the process for each cake.
 Refrigerate for an hour before serving.

 - Garnish the cakes: Dust each cake with powdered sugar and garnish with finely chopped pistachios.
 Place 1-2 dried rosebuds on the cakes and transfer to serving plates.

-This cake is a dream and we have a few tips to follow to ensure you get the best results:
+This mini layer cake recipe is a dream and we have a few tips to follow to ensure you get the best results: